(4 votes, average: 5.00 out of 5)

 Here below are some of the common indicators that you should look for to find out whether an email is a scam:

 You can’t completely stop suspicious scam emails.
-But, you can take certain steps to avoid becoming a victim of it.
-First and foremost, the thing you can do is to avoid opening it.
+But you can take specific steps to avoid becoming a victim of it.
+First and foremost, you can avoid opening it.

 Though, if you opened such a suspicious email, at least you can: